 Join Total Physical Therapy and Start On Your Path To Recovery

-At Total Physical Therapy, we believe you should have access to a comprehensive treatment program that addresses your injuries on multiple levels.
+Whether it’s physical therapy tape after surgery or routine therapy sessions aimed at helping you recover from an accident, Total Physical Therapy believes you should have access to a comprehensive treatment program that addresses your injuries on multiple levels.
 That’s why we evaluate each patient to determine what course of action would work best for them.

 Our programs account for your schedule and your needs.
-Contact us today to schedule an initial evaluation and start on your journey to recovery with Total Physical Therapy.
+If you’re looking for safe, non-invasive post-op therapy, contact us today to schedule an initial evaluation and start on your journey to recovery with Total Physical Therapy.